single-post-banner-image

 Featured in GAR: An Arab Arbitration Spring.

-Karim A. Youssef, CEO of Youssef & Partners (Youssef + Partners), was featured in GAR with an analysis of arbitration in the Arab Spring.
-In the wake of the Arab Spring, countries across the Arab world have seen a significant upsurge in arbitration proceedings.
+Karim A. Youssef, CEO of Youssef & Partners (Youssef + Partners), was featured in Global Arbitration Review (GAR), where he provided an in-depth analysis of arbitration in the Arab Spring.
+Following the events of the Arab Spring, countries across the Arab world have experienced a notable increase in arbitration proceedings, reflecting the shifting dynamics in the region’s approach to dispute resolution.

 “The swathe of freshly brought arbitrations has the potential to create a ‘new golden age’ of Arab arbitration”, Youssef told delegates at the conference.